Bomb rips through minivan in Afghan capital, at least 4 dead | Law-Order

 - Afghanistan

-Violence and chaos continue to escalate in Afghanistan as the US and NATO continue their final withdrawal of the remaining 2,500-3,500 American soldiers and 7,000 allied forces.
-The last of the troops will be gone by Sept.
-11 at the latest.
+Violence and chaos continues to escalate in Afghanistan as the US and NATO continue their final withdrawal of the remaining 2,500-3,500 American soldiers and 7,000 allied forces.
+The last of the troops will be gone by September 11 at the latest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)